aneeshdamle11/sortmate/README.md

 - sorting algorithm's function pointers
 - flags and some useful examples
 - how does the system log
-- implementation of external sorting
+- conundrum of external sort
-- explanation on parallelization
+- parallelization